-The 1818 high school coordinator is foundational to the success of students participating in the program and creating a college-going culture.
+The 1818 institution coordinator is foundational to the success of students participating in the program and creating a college-going culture.

-The high school coordinator helps ensure the success of a partner high school and its students in the 1818 Advanced College Credit program.
+The institution coordinator helps ensure the success of a partner institution and its students in the 1818 Advanced College Credit program.